Best Survival Axe Review – This Ain’t Your Pa’s Rusty Hatchet

 Not being familiar with the company, when I saw the name “Survival Axe” my immediate reaction was one of hesitation.

-And two, one thing I’ve found is that run-of the-mill multi-tools often stack on the features just to inflate the perceived value (and cost) without really increasing true practical utility.
+And three, one thing I’ve found is that run-of the-mill multi-tools often stack on the features just to inflate the perceived value (and cost) without really increasing true practical utility.

-So combine those reasons, and then throw an axe head onto the end of a multi-tool and I’m understandably a bit cautious.
+So combine those reasons, and then throw a presumably sharp axe head onto the end of a multi-tool and I’m understandably a bit cautious.

-After spending some time with the Off Grid Tools Survival Axe, I’m pleased to say this tool — designed in the ol’ USofA — is legit.
+After spending some time with the Off Grid Tools Survival Axe, I’m pleased to say that this tool — designed in the ol’ USofA — is LEGIT.

-What you see pictured below is, in my opinion, a well thought-out and well designed, highly durable Survival Axe.
+What you see pictured below is, in my opinion, a well thought-out and well designed, highly durable axe for survival.

-There are an additional 30 useful functions built near seamlessly into the tool’s axehead and handle.
+There are “31” useful functions built near seamlessly into the tool’s axehead and handle without compromising the durability of the tool itself.

 Useful tools such as:

-- Heat treated and resharpenable survival axe head
+- A heat treated and resharpenable survival axe head

 - Multiple hex sockets – 3/8, 7/16, 1/2, 9/16, 10mm, 11mm, 13mm, 15mm